 You don't have to lose your car when you file for bankruptcy

 Your first option in a Chapter 7 case is to enter into a reaffirmation agreement with your car lender.
-If your own your car free and clear, this option does not apply to you.
+If you own your car free and clear, this option does not apply to you.
 A reaffirmation agreement means that you contract with the lender to take the car loan out of the bankruptcy altogether.
-It won't be subject to the bankruptcy discharge.
-In exchange for keeping the car, you have to continue making the payments.
+It won't be subject to the bankruptcy discharge, and in exchange for keeping the car, you have to continue making the payments.
 It also means that the lender could repossess the car and sue you for a deficiency judgment if you default on the loan.

 Contact your car lender if you wish to pursue a reaffirmation agreement.
-A reaffirmation agreement must be approved by the bankruptcy court.
-Many bankruptcy courts take the position that a reaffirmation should not be approved if the lender does not reduce the interest rate or the principal balance of the loan.
-You also have to show that you can afford to make the payments.
-That can difficult to do if your bankruptcy paperwork shows you don't have enough disposable income to cover the payment.
+A reaffirmation agreement must be approved by the bankruptcy court, and they generally won't approve it if the lender does not reduce the interest rate or principal balance of the loan.
+You also have to show that you can afford to make the payments, which can difficult to do if your bankruptcy paperwork shows you don't have enough disposable income to cover the amount.

 Motion to Redeem

-In a Chapter 7 you also have the option of purchasing your car outright from your lender at the retail value of the car at the time your bankruptcy is filed.
+In a Chapter 7, you also have the option of purchasing your car outright from your lender at the retail value of the car at the time your bankruptcy is filed.
 This may be a good option if the value of your car is much lower than the amount of your loan.
-To qualify for redemption, the car must be used for personal, family or household use.
-You must also pay for the car in one lump sum payment.
+To qualify for redemption, the car must be used for personal, family, or household use, and you must pay for the car in one lump sum payment.

-You must file a motion to redeem with the bankruptcy court, according to its rules of procedure, including serving the motion on your car lender.
-You must provide evidence to the court of the current retail value of the car.
+You must file a motion to redeem with the bankruptcy court according to its rules of procedure, including serving the motion on your car lender, and provide evidence to the court of the current retail value of the car.
 If the court agrees, it will grant your motion and order the car lender to accept a lump sum payment.
 Upon payment, the lender will transfer title, free and clear, to you.
-Filing a motion can be complicated and I recommend that you consult a bankruptcy attorney if you are considering this option.
+Filing a motion can be complicated, and it's recommend that you consult a bankruptcy attorney if you are considering this option.

 Pay and Drive